Book a no-obligation call with a Helios HR consultant

 Pretend you are the candidate searching for a new job.
 What is the first thing you type in the search bar?
 Probably the job title.
 And if you see a job title you like, what is the second thing you do?
 You read the job description.

-Candidates search for jobs based on their past job experiences and their knowledge of what each job entails.
+Candidates perform job searches based on their past employment experience and their knowledge of what each role entails.
 When they see a title or description that doesn’t quite fit their profile or what they are looking for, they usually pass on it as it makes them feel the role and/or your company is not aligned with their background.
-Or even worse, it could put a bad taste in the candidate's mouth about your company.
-And because of that, you could lose out on a great candidate for a different role in the future, due to mislabeling your jobs or not describing them properly.

 When done correctly, a job description emphasizes your employer brand.
 It helps create a solid foundation for a culture your candidates will want to be a part of.
-Doing so will allow your brand to grow and give your company the boost it needs to continually bring in key talent.
+Doing so will allow your brand to grow and help you attract key talent.

 When you sit down to determine a job title and write a job description, consider the financial impact it can have on your business.
 Choosing the right title and writing out a well thought out job description can actually save your company money.
 The average cost per hire in 2017 is $4,129.00 and the average time to fill a given position is 42 days according to a survey conducted by SHRM (dependent on geographical location).
 If your job title and description are inaccurate, these numbers can escalate and create a strain on the business.